Can I please have just 8 minutes of your attention?

 4) Are You Attached To The Results?

 “Detachment is not that you should own nothing.
 But that nothing should own you.”

 I am good with structure and perseverance.
-But, sometimes when I think I have a handle on this thing called life, it hits me with a metal stick.
+But, every time I think I got that shit called life, it hits me with a wooden or metal stick.

 When I was learning how to ski, I took lessons and practiced with the best instructors for years, but I fell and busted my knee.
 It was an accident!

 My dog, Rocky, had five trainers.
 I’ve trained him with all my heart and followed every rule.
 But Rocky has a somewhat shitty personality.
 So, there are some things I can’t train out of him.
 For example, I thought I forever conquered my bad eating habits but, I constantly have to stay on top of my cravings.

 Yes, I get angry when I can’t control the results.
 On the other hand, why should things not work?

 So, what, I fell, but I did my absolute best and had a blast skiing.
 Rocky is as trained as he can be.